vstinner/unicode_book/nightmare.rst

 Unicode nightmare
 =================

-:ref:`Unicode` is the nightmare of many developers (and users) for different, and sometimes good reasons.
+:ref:`Unicode <unicode>` is the nightmare of many developers (and users) for different, and sometimes good reasons.

 In the 1980's, only few people read documents in languages other their mother tongue and English.
 A computer supported only a small number of